dtechiegirl/Shieldify/README.md

 Clone Repository to have access

-Betterstill, use this link https://drive.google.com/file/d/183NxxQM3ZW6vrixLLFuMj1UyjyVnB1O9/view to install Shieldify
+Betterstill, use this link https://drive.google.com/file/d/183NxxQM3ZW6vrixLLFuMj1UyjyVnB1O9/view to install Shieldify on your mobile device.